Dev-Thought/nx-plugins/README.md

 ## :bangbang: Cloud provider setup

-ng-deploy-universal is only working with already configured cloud providers.
+ng-deploy-it is only working with already configured cloud providers.
 If you need to know how to set up them, please follow the first steps in the [Pulumi Quickstart](https://www.pulumi.com/docs/get-started/) for your provider.

 ## Infrastructure as code and their state

 As many things in development, infrastructure as code needs to hold a state somewhere.
 This is how the tools can check if something has changed and to do only updates where it is necessary.
 Pulumi provides different ways to hold the state.
 The simplest way at the beginning is to hold it local.
 It's perfect for your local development.
 Since you want to share it with multiple colleagues or to feel better if it is not only on your disk, you might think about a persistent solution in the cloud with your provider, which you can choose here or with Pulumi self.
-You can read more about it [here](https://www.pulumi.com/docs/reference/cli/pulumi_login/). ng-deploy-universal installs pulumi as binary in your node_modules folder so you can use it with `npx` easy.
+You can read more about it [here](https://www.pulumi.com/docs/reference/cli/pulumi_login/). ng-deploy-it installs pulumi as binary in your node_modules folder so you can use it with `npx` easy.

 ### Azure